All Episodes

 Americans must band together and donate food for Russians.

-I thought the system worked.
+Wait a minute, I thought the system worked.

-Thought you'd seen the future.
+Thought you'd seen the future and it works.

-So he had come to the presumably non working past, the United States.
+So he had come to the presumably non-working past, the United States.

-He goes to Russia, comes back to the United States, which is the past, not the future.
+He goes to Russia, he comes back to the United States, which is the past, not the future.

 And of course, that's not working.